Creating the Center for Jewish Ninjas

 The Legion is currently accepting applications for all locations (throughout NYC, Westchester and Hartford) for the next class, which will begin in September.
 The application process begins here.

 Wexner Heritage Alum Dan Gottfried (New England 14) can often be found “kicking butt and taking names” on the Krav Maga mats.
 Dan is a Partner and the Chair of the International Transactions group at Day Pitney LLP, where he assists clients with mergers, acquisitions, joint ventures, private equity and strategic transactions in the U.S. and around the world.
 Working across industries, he has experience in manufacturing, fintech, wireless communications, insurance, liquor and wine, renewable energy and emerging industries, such as blockchain, cryptocurrency and cannabis.
-He helped to establish VentureGeeks – Israel's first privately funded start-up accelerator.
+He helped to establish VentureGeeks – Israel’s first privately funded start-up accelerator.
 Among others, he has been featured in The New York Times, The Hollywood Reporter, National Public Radio, Robb Report, Standard Federal Tax Reports, Hartford Business Journal and Tax Notes International.
-Dan has also served as an adjunct professor at The University of Connecticut School of Law and can be reached here.
+Dan has also served as an adjunct professor at The University of Connecticut School of Law.